 - Thriller or espionage: You might design a scene in an alleyway or tunnel with a silhouette in the distance.
-Or a knife with dripping blood on it.
+Or a knife with dripping blood.
 Think intrigue and suspense.

 - Inspirational: An inspirational book cover might show sunlight breaking through a darkened sky.
-Also, someone blowing a dandelion seed into the wind.
-Something which shows openness and hope.
+Also, someone blowing dandelion seeds into the wind.
+Something that shows openness and hope or conquering adversity.

 - Fantasy: Much like the sci-fi covers, creating a cover for fantasy novels opens up possibilities for your imagination to explore more unusual covers.
 Pixies, unicorns, and dragons are not the only fantasy stories available what other fantastic imagery can you think of?

-- Supernatural: Although not my personal favorite type of stories, vampires, zombies, and werewolves are popular topics for authors.
-Blood, fangs, bite marks on the neck can be added to an image to give it a spooky demonic look.
-Others which fall into this category are shapeshifters which will give you the option of combining two different images into one.
+- Supernatural: Although not my personal favorite type of story to read, vampires, zombies, and werewolves are popular topics for authors.
+Blood, fangs, and bite marks on the neck can be added to an image to give it a spooky demonic look.
+Others that fall into this category are shapeshifters which will give you the option of combining two different images into one.

-One thing I would like to mention: authors don't always wait till after they have written a book to buy a cover.
-Sometimes they will purchase a book cover they like, and write a story based on the that.
+One thing I would like to mention: authors don't always wait until they have written a book to buy a cover.
+Sometimes they will purchase a book cover they like and write a story based on that.

 The author has spent a lot of their time creating their book, and they want to see the title and their name.
 Always leave ample space for these and possibly a tagline or author accolades.
 Don't be so keen to see your artwork big and bold that you forget your client's needs.